NVIDIA/DeepLearningExamples/TensorFlow/Classification/ConvNets/README.md

 # Resnet-family Convolutional Neural Networks for Image Classification in Tensorflow

-In this repository you will find implementation of Resnet and its variations for image classification
+In this repository you will find implementation of Resnet and its variations for image classification.
+Convolutional Network models for TensorFlow1 are no longer maintained and will soon become unavailable, please consider PyTorch or TensorFlow2 models as a substitute for your requirements.

 ## Table Of Contents